 Hi, I am Mark, the buyer at Audio Recycle.

 Record prices has been steadily rising due to greater demand.
 This means that some of your LPs could be worth good money.
 Are you thinking of selling your vinyl collection or are you selling some albums that you inherited?
 Are you asking yourself "How much are records really worth?"

-We have over 15 years of experience valuing, buying and selling second-hand collections and are able to accurately determine their worth and make you a suitable offer.
+We have over 15 years of experience valuing, buying and selling second-hand collections in Melbourne and are able to accurately determine their worth and make you a suitable offer.

 Vinyl Value, how much are my vinyl records worth?

 Historically records were valued using printed rare record vinyl price guides and record collector magazines.
 These days we value records using the following criteria:

 - The condition of the vinyl and it’s cover